kiwisincebirth/TRS-80-ROMS/README.md

 * Replaced incorrect op-codes, where Better Else "Trick" was used.
 See Reference below.

 On the last point I was unaware of these optimisations until I worked on this code.
+If you are interested search the code for `Trick` you will find cope optimisations that save a few bytes by allowing Jumps to the second byte of 2 byte instruction

 ## Compiling